 So, a hostelite gets a chance to learn from the experience of his fellow hostelites.

 Thus, that person gets to learn about different cultures and lifestyles of different people.
 This, in return, develops harmony among different cultures.

 Similarly, a hostelite opens up to the world.
 He learns about the temperament of people residing side by side.
 Along with this, he also learns to adjust to people different in origin from him.

 While one faces many limitations at home, a hostel life offers more freedom of choice, expression, and action.

 Often at home, one always has to seek permission from parents before taking any action.
 However, a hostel makes us sufficiently independent.
 One is at his whims to spend time the way one wants.

 In these terms, hostel life is more enjoyable.
 One celebrates many parties and picnics with friends; not being answerable to anyone where he is/was or will be.

-However, this doesn’t mean to transcend the moral and ethical boundaries during the time in hostel.
+However, this doesn’t mean transcending the moral and ethical boundaries during the time in the hostel.
 Maturity demands sensible decisions and productive use of time and resources.